-An iconic bird throughout North America, this large songbird is known for its bright orange belly.
-A dark head with white eye circle, gray back and white rump also distinguish this type of thrush.
+An iconic bird throughout North America, the American Robin is a large songbird known for its bright orange belly.
+A dark head, white eye circle, gray back and white rump also distinguish this type of thrush.

 Early to rise, you’ll likely hear their lilting song as one of the first on summer mornings.
 American Robins spend much of the day patrolling lawns for insects and worms or dining on berries from trees, while defending their territories with authority.
 Though robins will migrate, some may select to over-winter depending on the availability of food and water.

-Pictured: Juvenile American Robin (Left), Female American Robin (Right)
+Pictured: juvenile American Robin and female American Robin

 Robins do not often visit feeding stations, but are frequent visitors to water features and bird baths.
 Occasionally, robins may be observed dining on grape jelly from oriole feeders or mealworms.